usds/us-forms-system/docs/building-a-form/creating-a-form-config-file.md

 ### Configuring `uiSchema` using US Form System options

-The schemaform code includes additional `uiSchema` functionality not found in the rjsf library.
+The us-forms-system code includes additional `uiSchema` functionality not found in the rjsf library.

 ```js
 {